mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 -	Which tools do you want to learn?
     - **MINC, CIVET, CBRAIN, PYMINC, FREESURFER, DARTEL, NILEARN**
 - Which kind of deliverable do you want to implement: analysis, code, data, tutorial...?
-  - **Project 1: Tutorial of jupyter code for Project 1**
+  - **Project 1: Tutorial of jupyter code**
-  - **Project 2: Well-commented jupyter file containing code and statistical analyses for Project 2.**
+  - **Project 2: Well-commented jupyter file containing code and statistical analyses as well as plot outputs 2.**
 - What kind of medium will you use to present the results?
   - **For both, I intend on giving a powerpoint presentation in which I run through these jupyter files.
 I plan on uploading the jupyter files on GitHub and disseminating it to my lab members.**